 With non-essential local businesses closed and social gatherings prohibited statewide, Portlanders are finding innovative ways to connect and keep each other entertained.
 Check out our round-up of things those who live in and love Portland can do, watch and experience while at home.

 If you have resources to add to this page, email email@example.com.

-- Portland Mercury has created a list of Portland yoga studios offering free or low-cost fitness classes online (including yoga, pilates and meditation).
+- Fitness classes: The Portland Mercury has a list of Portland yoga studios offering free or low-cost fitness classes online.

 - Oregon Zoo: Adorable animal videos are posted almost daily to their YouTube, Facebook and Instagram channels, along with live streams with the zoo’s animal caretakers.

 - Pittock Mansion: Take a virtual tour of this historic Portland home.

 - Portland Art Museum: Explore the museum’s online collection, download arts activities made by teachers and visit their YouTube channel for virtual tours of exhibits, conversations with artists and more.

 - Portland Center Stage: Get moving with live-streaming musical dance routines every Thursday in May.